-Keep reading for more facts about September 13
+Keep reading for more interesting facts about September 13th in history!

-Pilot episode of “Supernatural” created by Eric Kripke aired on The WB television network.
+The pilot episode of “Supernatural,” created by Eric Kripke, aired on The WB Television Network.

-The single “Candle in the Wind” was released by Elton John as a tribute to Princess Diana of Wales.
+Elton John released the single “Candle in the Wind” as a tribute to Princess Diana of Wales.

 The legal drama TV series “Law & Order” aired for the first time on NBC.

-The show had great success and went on to have 20 seasons and 456 episodes.
+The show had great success and went on to have 20 seasons with 456 episodes.

-American sitcom “Soap” became the first show to display warning “Viewer discretion advised.”
+American sitcom “Soap” became the first show to display the warning “Viewer discretion advised.”

-Animated mystery comedy “Scooby-Doo, Where Are You!” was first aired on CBS.
+The animated mystery-comedy “Scooby-Doo, Where Are You!” first aired on CBS.

 The Beatles released their hit single “Yesterday.”

-Howard Hughes designed and built world’s fastest plane called the H-1 racer, then flew it at an incredible 352 miles per hour in Santa Fe, California.
+Howard Hughes designed and built the world’s fastest plane called the H-1 racer, then on this day, flew it at a new world speed record at 352 miles per hour in Santa Fe, California.

 The Faraday effect is when there is a reaction between both a magnetic field and light when inside a medium.

-Michelangelo started his three-year project sculpting his Statue of David.
+Michelangelo began his three-year project sculpting the Statue of David.